larcki/validly/README.md

 Validly allows you to:

 * Focus on expressing the validation rules in a declarative way instead of writing an if-else mess.
-* Use [Notification pattern](https://martinfowler.com/articles/replaceThrowWithNotification.html) to report all the validation errors.
+* Use <a href="https://martinfowler.com/articles/replaceThrowWithNotification.html" target="_blank">Notification pattern</a> to report all the validation errors.
 * Write your own domain specific validation language by extending Validly.

 Using Validly